Verifying the existence of maximum likelihood estimates for generalized linear models: Addressing separation in practice

-We now turn to discussing how identification of at least some of the model parameters may be possible when separation occurs.
-We start with the concept established in \citet{verbeek1989compactification} and \citet{clarkson_computing_1991} of a ``compactified'' (or ``extended'') GLM where the parameter space is extended to admit boundary values.
+We now turn to discussing how identification of at least some of the model parameters can be achieved when separation occurs.
+We start with the concept utilized in \citet{aickin1979existence}, \citet{verbeek1989compactification}, \citet{geyer1990likelihood}, and \citet{clarkson_computing_1991} of a ``compactified'' (or ``extended'') GLM where the parameter space is extended to admit its boundary values.
 We can phrase this compactification in one of several equivalent ways.
 For example, we could express the domain for $\beta$ as $[-\infty,+\infty]^{M}$, the compact closure of $\mathbb{R}^{M}$.\footnote{As discussed in \citet{verbeek1989compactification}, one way to justify the inclusion of infinitely large values in the admissible parameter space is to observe that we could just as easily perform the maximization over a homeomorphic space where the parameters of interest are instead bounded by a finite interval (e.g., $[-1,1]^{M}$ instead of $[-\infty,\infty]^{M}$).
 A version of this concept is also described in \citet{haberman_analysis_1974}.
-It is also sometimes referred to as the ``Barndorf-Nielsen completion'' (\citealp{barndorff1978information}).} However, it is also often convenient to work with the linear predictor $x_{i}\beta$, which in turn also may vary over $[-\infty,+\infty]$ for each $i$.
-In particular, note how the conditional mean $\mu_{i}$ behaves as $x_{i}\beta$ attains either of its two limits: when $x_{i}\beta\rightarrow-\infty$, we have that $\mu_{i}\rightarrow0$, whereas when $x_{i}\beta\rightarrow\infty$ (a situation that is only relevant for binary choice models and fractional data models), we have that $\mu_{i}\rightarrow\overline{y}.$ It is straightforward to show that estimates always exist when we ``compactify'' the model in this way.
+It is also sometimes referred to as the ``Barndorff-Nielsen completion'' (\citealp{barndorff1978information}).} However, it is also often convenient to work with the linear predictor $x_{i}\beta$, which in turn also may vary over $[-\infty,+\infty]$ for each $i$.
+In particular, note how the conditional mean $\mu_{i}$ behaves as $x_{i}\beta$ attains either of its two limits: when $x_{i}\beta\rightarrow-\infty$, we have that $\mu_{i}\rightarrow0$, whereas when $x_{i}\beta\rightarrow\infty$ (a situation that is only relevant for binary response models and fractional data models), we have that $\mu_{i}\rightarrow\overline{y}.$ { It is straightforward to show that estimates for $\beta$ maximizing the likelihood always exist when we compactify the model in this way.}

 With this adjustment to the parameter space in mind, consider what happens to the score function $s(\beta)$ and information matrix $\mathbf{F}(\beta):=\mathbb{E}[\partial s(\beta)/\partial\beta]$ in the limit as $k\rightarrow\infty$ in the case of separation outlined above.
 In other words, consider